Advancing Brainwave-Based Biometrics: A Large-Scale, Multi-Session Evaluation: Conclusion and Future Work

 Authentication performance remained relatively stable during the first week, with error rates increasing only slightly in the second month.
 However, error rates could increase by up to 2.1 times after one year, suggesting that the enrollment dataset should be periodically updated to maintain performance.
 We also examined the impact of recording devices, emphasizing the importance of including data from different headsets in training the feature extractor.
 Additionally, we showed that increasing the number of enrollment sessions and verification time can help reduce the EER, though only up to a certain point.
 Our findings also demonstrate that brainwave authentication remains feasible even with a reduced number of EEG sensors.
 Finally, our results are competitive with the state-of-the-art in brainwave authentication, investigated with stronger assumptions in simpler scenarios.

 For future work, there is an urgent need for a public multi-session dataset with a few thousand subjects to ensure brainwave authentication research meets international standards.
-This dataset should be collected using consumer-grade devices in multiple sessions, and incorporating multiple devices in the same session would be valuable for studying the cross-headset authentication challenge.
+This dataset should be collected using consumer-grade devices in multiple sessions, and incorporating multiple devices in the same session would be valuable for studying the cross-headset authentication challenge, and across different task paradigms (e.g., passive viewing, motor tasks) to study task similarity.
 On the technical side, further research should focus on developing deep learning architectures that better capture the unique features of brainwave data, as well as effective signal preprocessing approaches to remove noise.
-Adopting an open-source approach would enable researchers to build on each other's work, promoting reproducibility and collaboration.
+Specifically, the new trend of utilizing attention mechanisms and specialized transformer architectures~\cite{nguyen2024spatio}, which have shown promising results in other biometric modalities (e.g., enhanced keystroke dynamics~\cite{senarath2023behaveformer}), needs future investigation to see how they can be effectively integrated into EEG-based systems for improved feature extraction and long-term performance.
+Finally, adopting an open-source approach would enable researchers to build on each other's work, promoting reproducibility and collaboration.
 Further investigation of more advanced attacks on brainwave authentication is necessary.